learn-co-curriculum/dsc-intro-to-tidyverse/README.md

   arrange(desc(mean_tip))
 ```

+## Summary

 Now that was a lot of information!
-This this lesson we covered five of the major `dplyr` verbs and had an introduction to the pipe operator.
+This lesson, we covered five of the major `dplyr` verbs and had an introduction to the pipe operator.